Polyfrost/.github/profile/README.md

 * 🦩 Feeling social?
 [Join our discord community](https://polyfrost.cc/discord)

 ## We 💕 open source
-Like really... what arguemnt is there against open source.
-It lets the community help us build the tools we all have grown to love.
+Like really... what argument is there against open source.
+It lets the community help us build the tools we all have grown to love, so we welcome all to contribute their ideas.
 Check out some of our favorite projects